timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

           - folder/*
   ```

+## `enable_git_follow`

+Default is `true`.
+When enabled it will use `git log --follow` to find the git history.
+This means git will follow changes if you rename or move the file also.
+Despite being a sensible default, there is a known bug with `--follow`: if you have committed an empty version of a file, then `git log --follow` can follow the wrong trail and give wrong results (see [this blogpost](https://blog.plover.com/prog/git-log-follow.html)).

+When disabled (by setting it to `false`), each file's history will only consist of its current name and path, it's history from the previous paths or names will not be included.

 ## `enabled`

 Default is `true`.
 Enables you to deactivate this plugin.
 A possible use case is local development where you might want faster build times and/or do not have git available.
 It's recommended to use this option with an environment variable together with a default fallback (introduced in `mkdocs` v1.2.1, see [docs](https://www.mkdocs.org/user-guide/configuration/#environment-variables)).
 Example: